-People who play basketball, volleyball, soccer, or football, or who ski are most likely to injure their ACLs when they slow down, pivot or land after a jump.
+Children who play basketball, volleyball, soccer, or football or who ski are most likely to injure their anterior cruciate ligaments (ACL) when they slow down, pivot or land after a jump.

-If you injure yours, you may not feel any pain immediately.
-You might hear a popping noise and feel your knee give out from under you.
+If your child injures his, he may not feel any pain immediately.
+Your child might hear a popping noise and feel his knee give out from under him.

-Within a few hours, you'll notice swelling at the knee.
-The knee will often hurt when you try to stand on it.
-It's important to keep weight off the knee until you can see your health care provider, or you may injure the knee cartilage.
-You should use an ice pack to reduce swelling and keep the leg elevated.
+Within a few hours, your child will notice swelling at the knee.
+The knee will often hurt when attempting to stand on it.
+It's important to keep weight off the knee until your child can see your health care provider, or he may injure the knee cartilage.
+Your child should use an ice pack to reduce swelling and keep the leg elevated.
 If needed, use a pain reliever.
-If you must walk, use crutches and be sure to see a doctor right away to have your knee evaluated.
+If your child must walk, use crutches and be sure to see a doctor right away to have your knee evaluated.

-The knee is a joint where 3 main bones join: the femur, or thigh bone; the tibia, or shin bone; and the patella, or knee cap.
+The knee is a joint where three main bones join: the femur, or thigh bone; the tibia, or shin bone; and the patella, or knee cap.
 Several ligaments attach to the femur and tibia and give the joint strength and stability.
-One of these, the anterior cruciate ligament (ACL), is in the center of the knee and limits rotation and the forward movement of the tibia.
+One of these, the ACL, is in the center of the knee and limits rotation and the forward movement of the tibia.

-The ACL is most often stretched or torn by a sudden twisting motion — when, for example, your feet are planted 1 way and your knees are turned another.
-You can also injure your ACL by quickly changing the direction in which you're moving; by putting the brakes on too quickly when running; or, when landing from a jump.
+The ACL is most often stretched or torn by a sudden twisting motion — when, for example, the feet are planted one way and the knees are turned another.
+A child can also injure the ACL by quickly changing the direction in which they are moving; by putting the brakes on too quickly when running; or, when landing from a jump.
 A woman's body structure and hormones cause more force on the ligaments, increasing the likelihood of injury during sports and athletic activities.

 Many ACL injuries can be prevented if the muscles that surround the knees are strong and flexible.